 While it’s critical for school leaders to put optimistic restart scenarios in place, there is no certainty any of these plans will work without buy-in from politicians and approvals from parents, players and medical experts.

 One thing is known – once it returns, high school sports in Michigan and across the country will likely be very different than the normal we have been used to.
 The effects of the pandemic will impact youth sports for years to come.

 Here are a few scenarios on how it could play out:

-Scenario one: Back to normal
+Scenario one: Back to normal as scheduled

 In this possible future, the state’s and nation’s fight against the virus goes better than expected — and school begins in the fall on time.
 Government, health and school officials determine social distancing rules are no longer needed to help ease the spread of the virus.
 High school sports return with little change.
 Football games are played in front of stands filled with students, teachers, parents and relatives.
 The band, cheerleaders, and dance squads perform at halftime.
 Other spring sports take the field as before.
 Life returns to normal.

 This scenario offers the least disruption for students and staff, but also has higher health risks because of the lack of social distancing if a vaccine or treatment isn’t developed by August.
 Michigan Senate Republicans recently offered a five-phase plan to restart the economy in the state.
 Allowing large gatherings, such as sporting events, wouldn’t be allowed until phase five of the plan, when no active spread of the coronavirus has been reported for 30 days or a vaccine has been available for 30 days.
 Thus it will be months before knowing if this scenario is possible.

 Scenario two: Players hit the field without fans, with many safety precautions, and severe budget issues

 This is a very-likely scenario.
 Health and school officials determine it is safe for sports to return to high schools, but with numerous safety precautions.
 The main one being no fans allowed, possibly not even parents.